 The origins of the Hundred Years War

 House of Anjou (Angevins) : a noble family of Frankish origin founded by Ingelger in the Carolingian Empire during the 9th century.
 Geoffrey Plantagenet, (1113 - 1151), eldest son of Fulk, count of Anjou, and father of Henry II of England who married Eleanor of Aquitaine.
-Geoffrey became Count of Anjou in 1129 upon Fulk's departure for Jerusalem.
+Geoffrey became Count of Anjou in 1129 upon Fulk's departure to become king of Jerusalem.
 John Lackland succeeded to the throne after his brother Richard I, and in 1204 he lost much of the Angevin territory, along with Anjou itself, to the Capetians, after which the family became known as the house of Plantagenet.

 House of Valois : a branch of the Capetian dynasty, succeeding as kings of France from 1328 to 1589.
 They based their claim on the Salic law in order to exclude from the succession to the French throne Jeanne II of Navarre, whose paternity in any case was in doubt and, above all, Edward III of England, through his mother Isabelle.